 However, the IRS can only freeze assets in an individual or joint bank account that is required to pay a delinquent tax debt.
 Under the rule, the freeze will apply only to the funds stored in the account on the day the levy is imposed.

-If the individual takes no action after the exaction of the levy, the bank is inclined to pay the fee from your account to the IRS after 21 days.
-If there is still a balance due after a certain period, the IRS may issue another levy; it’s best to consult with a tax attorney to resolve these issues.
+If the individual takes no action after the exaction of the levy, the bank will have to pay the fee from your account to the IRS after 21 days.
+If there is still a balance due after a certain period, the IRS may issue another levy.
+It’s best to consult with a tax attorney to resolve these issues.

 Unpaid tax debts are just one of the primary reasons the IRS can freeze your bank account.
 Let us discuss other possible reasons the IRS could freeze your assets.